 Including onions in your diet: onions are also an easy, tasty base to many dishes including roast vegetables, spaghetti bolognese, soups or stir fries.

 4. Asparagus also contains the powerhouse prebiotic inulin, working to support your ‘healthy’ gut bacteria as mentioned above.
-The inulin in asparagus also works together with the antioxidants in asparagus as an anti-inflammatory.

 Including asparagus in your diet: asparagus can be enjoyed as a side dish to accompany a piece of grilled chicken or salmon or can even boiled and added to a salad.

 5. Chickpeas contain a prebiotic fibre called resistant starch.
 Resistant starch travels to your large intestine, where your ‘good’ bacteria digest it.

 Including chickpeas in your diet: chickpeas are a great protein alternative in salads, or even as a base for vegetable patties, stew or stir fry.
 Roasted chickpeas also make a fantastic on-the-go snack which can be easily made up at home ahead of a busy week.